hanora123/MERN-Full-Stack-Car-Rental-App/README.md

 - **Browse & Filter Vehicles:** Users can view a comprehensive catalog of available cars.
 - **Detailed Car Views:** Each car has a dedicated details page showing technical specifications, images, and rental price.
 - **User Authentication:** A complete user registration and login system.
-- **Booking System:** Users can select a car and book it.
-The system calculates the total price and records the booking.
+- **Booking System:** Users can select a car and book it for a specific date range.
 - **Admin Dashboard:** A comprehensive dashboard for administrators to manage the application's data.
   - **Car Management:** Full CRUD (Create, Read, Update, Delete) functionality for cars.
-  - **User Management:** Full CRUD functionality for users.
+  - **User Management:** Full CRUD functionality for users, including the ability to assign **Admin** or **User** roles.
-  - **Booking Management:** View and cancel customer bookings.
+  - **Booking Management:** Full CRUD functionality for bookings, allowing admins to create, view, update, and delete reservations on behalf of users.
 - **Responsive Design:** The UI is fully responsive and works seamlessly on desktop, tablet, and mobile devices.

 ## Tech Stack